Eggplant chips are the perfect homemade snack. They are flavorful, crunchy, and savory.

 Kosher salt and black pepper: If using fine salt, you should reduce the amount you use, or the chips could end up too salty.

 Garlic powder: Another tasty option is onion powder.

-2. Arrange the eggplant slices in a single layer on two greased foil-lined baking sheets.
+- Arrange the eggplant slices in a single layer on two baking sheets.
 Spray them with olive oil, then sprinkle with the seasonings.

-That’s the main challenge when making this recipe!
+The main challenge when making this recipe is ensuring the chips are crispy.
 One trick is to use Japanese eggplants.
 Their elongated shape allows for more uniform chips.
-But regular eggplants should work too.
-Try to find small, firm eggplants though.
-The really big ones are not ideal for this recipe.

-Another trick is to cut the chips VERY thin and spray them liberally with olive oil.
-Then bake in a hot oven.
+Another trick is to cut the chips VERY thinly and spray them liberally with olive oil.
+Then bake them in a hot oven.

 Keep in mind that even after all these efforts, homemade vegetable chips that you bake in your oven will not be as crispy as commercial ones.